rawsashimi1604/rawsashimi1604/README.md

 ### 👋 Hi there!
 I'm Gavin :blush:

 I'm a second-year software engineering student in Singapore Institute of Technology.
 I started programming in early 2021 and have fell in love with it ever since!
 I enjoy sleeping on rainy days and binge eating Japanese food :sushi::sleeping: Always looking to learn and improve myself.
-Currently, I'm working on learning full-stack web frameworks such as React.js, Express.js, PostgresDB, MongoDB, Next.js.
+Currently, I'm working on learning full-stack web frameworks such as React.js, Express.js, PostgresDB, MongoDB, Next.js as well as Software Engineering best practices such as Test Driven Development, Clean Code and Docker/Containers/Deployment.

 ### I use these bad boys to create things